rshopa/listmode-to-safir/example/README.md

 Finally, the script will convert list mode data, smeared for three PMs, into MUPET binaries (SAFIR format) with extension '*.clm.safir*', which will be moved to corresponding directories.
 Since MUPET is substantially smaller than ASCII, list mode files will be deleted.

 Please, refer to [SAFIR example](https://github.com/UCL/STIR/tree/master/examples/SAFIR-listmode-virtual-scanner "example in STIR repository") for exploring the further conversion procedure (SAFIR/MUPET to STIR/Interfile) and compulsory files needed for it.
+You might also check [instructions on J-PET Wiki](http://koza.if.uj.edu.pl/petwiki/index.php/STIR_%28Software_for_Tomographic_Image_Reconstruction%29#SAFIR_module "SAFIR usage"), if you have got an access.